Are you a freshman applicant?

 - High school transcripts: Upload an unofficial copy of your transcript and we’ll remind you to send an official one after an admission decision is made.
 The transcript must include all classes and grades completed through your junior year.

-- Official SAT or ACT scores: SAT/ACT scores are not required for the 2021-2022 year.
+- Official SAT or ACT scores: SAT/ACT scores are not required.
 Students are welcome to submit test scores, if available, but those scores will not impact an admissions decision.
 Lynchburg school codes:

 - SAT: 5372